-As the branded clothing has been acquired by the players by virtue of their employment with Club Hockey or for services rendered or to be rendered by the players to the club, Club A is regarded as having granted the players a taxable benefit for income tax purposes.
-The market value of the clothing is accordingly both gross income and remuneration in Player X and Player Y's hands.
-As the sponsorship constitutes remuneration in Player X and Player Y's hands, the sponsorship does not give rise to any VAT implications for either player, regardless of the fact that Player Y is a vendor in relation to her non-employment related activities.
+Since the branded clothing was acquired by the players by virtue of their employment with Club Hockey or for services rendered or to be rendered by the players to the club, Club A was regarded as having granted the players a taxable benefit for income tax purposes.
+The market value of the clothing was accordingly both gross income and remuneration in Player X's and Player Y's hands.
+As the sponsorship constitutes remuneration in Player X's and Player Y's hands, the sponsorship did not give rise to any VAT implications for either player, regardless of the fact that Player Y was a vendor in relation to her non-employment related activities.